 One classic example is the expectation of continuity and longevity of employment.
 Employees can only make plans for their families if they know with reasonable certainty that the firm will still be there next year and that they will still have a job.
 If this expectation is unlikely to be met, for example because a takeover is looming, the employee will consider the rules of the game broken and exercise their rights to disengaged and put energy into seeking new employment where the longevity is more likely to be sustained.
 This shows that the set of rules built on the base of the written contract is fragile and employers need to understand this - they may not be able to control events like take-overs but they can at least work to support the tacit contract in other areas.

 These expectations vary by individual.
 Longevity will be less important to someone at the beginning of their career since they expect to move around a bit anyway.
 The need for longevity weakens if the employee has no dependent family.
-And it weakens when the employee is a well qualified professional or tradesman who can get another job relatively easily.
+And it weakens when the employee is a well-qualified professional or tradesman who can get another job relatively easily.
 The set of tacit rules and expectations is unique to each employee.

-The Psychological Contract: what makes staff go the extra mile?
+What makes staff go the extra mile?

 For the firm to achieve competitive advantage, something must cause it to achieve either cost advantage (reduced cost compared to others) or differentiation advantage (well differentiated products and services) such that customers would prefer to buy from it than from others.
 Since firms are an amalgam of processes and people, something in either process or people matters.
 The focus in this paper is people.
 What then makes people in a firm apply themselves with extra vigour and ‘go the extra mile’?
 What makes them excel and hence add more value than average?
 What makes them achieve competitive advantage for the firm?
 The next three sections will look at these questions.